Registering a Business

 Tax Office – tax assessment survey (tax number)

-After registering their business, businesspersons will normally be sent a tax assessment survey from their tax office automatically.
+After registering their business, businesspersons need to fill in a tax assessment survey from their tax office.
+This should be done electronically via the ElsterOnline-Portal (www.elsteronline.de).
 Once you have submitted the completed survey, the tax office will issue you with a tax number.
-This can also be done electronically via the ElsterOnline-Portal (www.elsteronline.de).

 Click here for the online form: Fragebogen zur steuerlichen Erfassung.